This cat looks how I feel, mostly. |

 Anyway, here's what I've learned from analysing my 2011 Symptom Diary:

-• My system gives me no warning of IBS-like attacks, however, by analysing the diary, I can see that the majority of them tend to follow episodes of constipation.
-It isn't stress or exhaustion that's causing it, it's mostly medication, especially pain relief, or changes to my diet that are the worst culprits.
+- My system gives me no warning of IBS-like attacks, however, by analysing the diary, I can see that the majority of them tend to follow episodes of constipation.
+It isn't stress that's causing it, it's mostly medication, especially pain relief, or changes to my diet that are the worst culprits.
 Oh and THE WORST thing: Buscopan - prescribed by the GP for IBS.
 Irony at it's most surreal.
-Let me make the distinction here: I'm calling these 'IBS-like attacks' because there is overlap and they are like IBS.
-And GPs have diagnosed me with IBS twice, probably wrongly.
+Let me make the distinction here: I'm calling these 'IBS-like attacks' because there is overlap and they are just like IBS symptoms.
+GPs have diagnosed me with IBS twice, probably wrongly.
 What I think is the case is that these are gastric symptoms due to myalgic encephalomyelitis.
 That also means that a drug like Buscopan that is designed to stop the sort of stomach cramps that you'd get if you had, say, a stress-induced tendency to IBS, will, in someone with an already exhausted system - and this is my experience with it - simply cause the bowel to become virtually paralysed and unable to function.
 Then it 'backs up' causes constipation, even more headaches, nausea, until it 'explodes' again.
-The only things I can do to avoid this boom and bust cycle is to absolutely never take pain relief, not even a Paracetamol, certainly never take Buscopan, completely avoid binding foods like eggs and never, never, never deviate from my roughage-heavy diet.
+The only things I can do to avoid this boom and bust cycle is to absolutely never take pain relief, not even a Paracetamol, never take Buscopan, avoid binding foods like eggs and never deviate from a roughage-heavy diet.

-• Ah 2011 was also the year I learned that I cannot tolerate a dental anaesthetic, which contained adrenaline.
+- Ah 2011 was also the year I learned that I cannot tolerate a dental anaesthetic, which contained adrenaline.
 The hard way.
 Since then I have insisted a warning goes on the top of my notes.
-If a new dentist did not want to understand this, I would leave and change dentist.
+If a new dentist did not want to understand this, I left and changed dentist.

 ME Symptom Diary: November 2011